What should I stock? Five steps to a quality fish stocking recommendation.

 How should you go about stocking an existing pond or lake?
-If the pond is empty, or if you can tell us with certainty what is currently in it, then recommendations are easy to do and we will get them for you in no time.
-But if you cannot explain to us what the fish population is with confidence, then the situation is more complex.
-It is impossible to give a quality fish stocking recommendation if you do not know a few basic things about what is currently in there.
-So we have to work with customers to gather the information required to make a quality stocking recommendation.
+If the pond is empty, or if you can tell us with some certainty what is currently in it, then please complete our Fish Stocking Recommendations form.
+But if you are not sure what the fish population is, read on to learn the options.
 This article lays out a 5-step plan to guide the way.

-Reaching out to us for a stocking recommendation is a great first step, because let’s face it, no one is born with the knowledge of what to do to improve a fish population.
-But being a fish biologist also does not give you superhuman powers of knowing what is going on in a pond/lake without data/info.
+Reaching out to us for a stocking recommendation is a great first step, because let’s face it, no one is born with the knowledge of what to stock to improve a fish population.
+But we also have no way of knowing what is going on in a pond/lake without data/info.
 Also, if you ask 5 fish biologists for a stocking plan, you will likely get 5 different plans.
-There generally is not 1 right way to do things, so be careful about picking bits and pieces from different plans, because they could conflict.
+There is not 1 right way to stock a pond, so be careful about picking bits and pieces from different plans, because they could conflict.

-What we really need to know to make a quality recommendation is what species are present, what’s their size range and how abundant are they.
-If you want to try to gather this information yourself, ask for our creel survey form and we will go over it with you.
-If you don’t want to do this, but you also don’t want to hire a professional, there is one other option, and that is to find a trustworthy fisherman or fisherwoman to do it for you.
+What we really need to know is what species are present, what’s their size range and how abundant are they.
+If you want to gather this information yourself, start fishing and give us your results.
+We have a Fish Creel Survey form that you can use to organize your data.
+Remember, one day fishing doesn't paint a complete picture, you need to do this multiple times over a span of time.
+If you don’t want to do this yourself, you can ask a trustworthy fisherman to do it for you.
 There are many people out there that would jump at the opportunity to fish a pond for free!

 There is one thing worse than no info at all, and that is bad info.
 Many times I have had people tell me about their stunted bluegill population that will not grow, despite what they do or stock.
-After considering everything they tell me, the facts just don’t add up, and I finally ask them to send a photo of one of these Bluegills.
-Often they turn out to actually be Green Sunfish or some sort of stunted hybrid, which completely changes my set of recommendations.
-I guess this makes step three: “verify accuracy of information”.
+After considering everything they tell me, the facts just don’t add up, and I finally ask for them to send a photo.
+Very often they turn out to be Green Sunfish, or some sort of stunted hybrid, which completely changes the recommendations.
+This makes step three: “verify accuracy of information”.

 Another form of information accuracy is exaggerated fish lengths and weights.
 Most people cannot tell the length of a fish by looking at it.
-I’d say many people would look at a 5 inch bluegill and say that it is 3 inches, and there are significant management differences between the two.
+Many people would look at a 5 inch bluegill and say that it is 3 inches, and there are significant management differences between the two.
 When measuring fish, they must be laid out on a ruler of some sort and measured from tip of nose to tip of tail.
-Likewise, please don’t tell me you have 5 pound Largemouth Bass unless you have actually put a fish on an accurate fish scale and recorded the weight.
+Likewise, please don’t report 5 pound Largemouth Bass unless you have actually put it on an accurate fish scale and recorded the weight.

 Step four is State Your Goals, in order.
 Let’s say you have 3 goals: to grow trophy bass within 5 years, to have them in abundance so that you can easily catch them, and to set up a self sustaining ecosystem so that you do not have to spend money on feeding.
 Well, if those were your 3 goals, I would ask you to list them in order of importance, because you could probably have 2, but not all 3.
 In other words, sometimes goals are contradictory or incompatible, so if we know which are most important, we can tailor our recommendations accordingly.